UBC-DSCI/dsci-100/CODE_OF_CONDUCT.md

 To make clear what is expected, everyone participating in DSCI 100 activities is required to conform to the Code of Conduct.
 This Code of Conduct applies to all spaces managed by DSCI 100 including, but not limited to, class meetings, email communication, and online forums such as Piazza and GitHub.
 The DSCI 100 teaching team are expected to assist with the enforcement of the Code of Conduct.

 The DSCI 100 Instructor is responsible for enforcing the Code of Conduct.
-They can be contacted by emailing tiffany.timbers@stat.ubc.ca.
+They can be contacted by emailing tiffany.timbers@stat.ubc.ca and/or trevor@stat.ubc.ca.
 All reports will be reviewed by the Instructor and will be kept confidential.

 ### The DSCI 100 Code of Conduct
 For DSCI 100, we are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 As such, we do not tolerate behaviour that is disrespectful to our teachers or learners or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to, gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.